gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ## Evidence Act Workshops
 These trainings are for Federal Executive Branch employees only.
 Registration is available <a href="https://community.max.gov/x/yrHGe">via MAX.gov.</a>

+### How to Conduct Randomized Controlled Trials
+This session helped participants learn how to conduct randomized controlled trials, and addressed common challenges and misconceptions.
+- August 17, 2020 (virtual)

+### Past Workshops

 ### Creative Uses of Administrative Data
 This session highlighted creative and innovative ways that agencies have used administrative data to conduct evaluations and build evidence.
 - June 15, 2020 (virtual)